agbales/stderr-summary/README.md

 # Stderr Summary

-Automatic summary and bullet-point fixes for development error logs.

-## Purpose

-`stderr-summary` monitors your development server’s error logs in real time.
-When an error is detected, it automatically uses an LLM to summarize the error and provides bullet-point recommendations to help you resolve it.
+`stderr-summary` summarizes and generates bullet-point fixes for development error logs in real time.
+For safety, it also redacts values from `.env` before requesting feedback from the LLM.

 ## Install